hehao98/MigrationHelper/README.md

  and `run-woc.sh` is for running on any of the World of Code servers.
 However, some jobs may not work properly without access to blob database, so we strongly recommend running jobs on da4.

+For local usage, you need to have a running MySQL server with the configurations specified in `src/main/resources/application-local.yaml`

 ### Mining Data

 - CreateTableJob